iAbhishekBasu/Quote-Generator/README.md

 # Quote-Generator
-A simple quote generator using vanilla javascript and twitter API integration .
+A simple quote generator using Vanilla Javascript and Twitter API integration .